chrismaltby/gb-studio-site/content/docs/build.md

 ## Build Terminal

-Clicking the _Project Navigator_ and selecting _Build & Run_ will take you to the _Build Terminal_ where you can see a log of the project build.
+Clicking the _Project View Button_ and selecting _Build & Run_ will take you to the _Build Terminal_ where you can see a log of the project build.
 You also get to this screen by clicking the _Play_ button while a build is taking place.
 This screen will show you if there's any errors in your build to help you correct them.

 ## Build as ROM